lucidsoftware/lucid-programming-competition-2022/problems/WantedPirates/description.md

 # Wanted Pirates
-A collection of government officials are intending to establish bounties for the worlds most notorious pirates.
+A collection of government officials are intending to establish bounties for the world's most notorious pirates.
 Because their budget for bounties is limited, they want to start with only the most widely wanted pirates, so they intend to issue bounties only for those pirates that are wanted globally.

 Given a list of pirates that are wanted in each country, determine the list of pirates that are wanted in every country.